abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 drum until all the skins were peeled off.
-When I first saw this I thought, *Wow, this is just what living in community is like.* Part of it is the process of constantly being in a close living environment with other people until over time all the rough edges are worn down through interaction and give and take.
+When I first saw this I thought, *Wow, this is just what living in community is like.* Part of it is the process of constantly being in a close living environment with other people until, over time, all the rough edges are worn down through interaction and give and take.
 There aren’t a lot of people who would willingly throw themselves into a situation like a vegetable peeler, but that’s basically what we have done here in the monastery.